 Will my cat be in pain?

-We use narcotic patches for some surgeries well.
-Providing whatever pain relief is appropriate is a humane and caring thing to do for your cat.
+We use narcotic patches for some surgeries as well.
+Providing whatever pain control is appropriate is a humane and caring thing to do for your cat.